Statement of Service for VA Loans

 What Is a Statement of Service for a VA Loan?

 A Statement of Service is a signed letter on official military letterhead.
 It comes from your commanding officer, adjutant, or personnel officer.
-For active-duty service members, it serves the same purpose a DD214 serves for veterans.
-Because you haven't separated yet, this letter is how the VA confirms you're eligible to use your VA home loan benefit.
+For active-duty service members, it does what a DD214 does for veterans who have already separated from service.
+Since you haven’t left the military yet, this letter is how the VA confirms you’re eligible to use your VA home loan benefit.

-The VA Home Loan Guaranty program has backed more than 28 million home loans since 1944, per VA reporting.
-But accessing that benefit starts with proving eligibility.
+The VA Home Loan Guaranty program backed its 29 millionth home loan in August 2025, per a VA press release marking that milestone.
+Accessing that benefit starts with proving eligibility.
 For active-duty members, the Statement of Service is how that proof gets established.
 Lenders send it to the VA to obtain a Certificate of Eligibility (COE).
 Without the COE, the loan cannot move forward.

-Here's something most borrowers don't expect.
-The Statement of Service does two jobs at once.
-It satisfies VA eligibility requirements, but it also acts as your employment verification.
-Lenders are required to confirm that you're actively employed before approving any mortgage.
-Since military service members don't have traditional pay stubs and employer letters, the SOS fills both roles.
-That's why the required fields are so specific.
+Here’s something most buyers don’t expect.
+The Statement of Service does two things at once.
+It satisfies VA eligibility requirements, but it also acts as employment verification.
+Lenders must confirm that you’re actively employed before approving any mortgage.
+Since military service members don’t have traditional pay stubs and employer letters, the SOS fills both roles.
+That’s why every required field matters and why a single blank can stop the process cold.

 What Your Statement of Service Must Include

-This is where most problems start.
-The VA and your lender need specific information, and every field matters.
-A missing field or a field left blank is not acceptable.
-Your commanding officer or personnel office needs to include all of the following:
+The VA and your lender require eight specific fields on every Statement of Service.
+Every field matters, and a missing or blank entry isn’t acceptable.
+Your commanding officer or personnel office must include all of the following:

 | Required Field | Why It Matters |